dart-lang/term_glyph/README.md

 import 'package:term_glyph/term_glyph.dart' as glyph;

 void main() {
-  glyph.ascii = Platform.isWindows;
+  glyph.fallback = Platform.isWindows;

-  // Prints "Unicode => ASCII" on Windows, "Unicode ━▶ ASCII" everywhere else. print("Unicode ${glyph.rightArrow} ASCII");
+  // Prints 'Unicode => Fallback' on Windows, 'Unicode ━▶ Fallback' everywhere else. print('Unicode ${glyph.rightArrow} Fallback');
 }
 ```

-All ASCII glyphs are guaranteed to be the same number of characters as the
+All fallback glyphs are *not* guaranteed to be the same number of characters as
-corresponding Unicode glyphs, so that they line up properly when printed on a
+the corresponding Unicode glyphs.
+The specific fallback alternatives for an
-terminal.
-The specific ASCII text for a given Unicode glyph may change over
-time; this is not considered a breaking change.
+unicode glyph may change over time, this is not a breaking change.
+View the
+table below to see if you may need to format your output in order to line up
+characters when using the fallback.

 ## Symbols

 <!-- DO NOT MODIFY BY HAND.
 USE tool/generate.dart. -->

-Name | Unicode | ASCII
+Name | Unicode | Fallback
 ---- | ------- | -----
 `bullet` | • | *
 `tick` | ✔ | √